ADV99/ParticleNet_FCCSW/README.md

 3. training;
 4. evaluation.

-Here skip the first step, assuming the samples have already been generated and are available.
+Here we skip the first step, assuming the samples have already been generated and are available.
 The second step is performed and explained inside `FCCAnalyses/` .

 We observe that the codes presented here will be subject to developements as our work continues.